About Ocular Brachytherapy

 You will be able to go home the same day the plaque is removed.
 You will no longer need to follow radiation precautions.

 You will go home with a bandage over your eye.
-You will also get prescriptions for pain medication, eye drops, and eye cream(s) before you leave the hospital.
+You will also get prescriptions for pain medicine, eye drops, and eye cream(s) before you leave the hospital.

 Call your doctor’s office to schedule a follow-up appointment after your treatment.
 Your first follow-up appointment should be 4 weeks after you finish treatment.